graham-rc/rebecca_graham/content/homepage/where.md

 ---
-title: "YHA Bracken Tor - Okehampton"
+title: "Where"
 header_menu_title: "Where"
 navigation_menu_title: "Where"
 weight: 2
 header_menu: true
 ---

-## NOTE:
+## YHA Bracken Tor - Okehampton

-There are two YHA hostels in Okehampton.
-The venue is YHA Bracken Tor, a little out of town.
-However, please park down the hill if you're able to walk 20minutes at:
+__*Watch out:*__ There are 2 YHA hostels in Okehampton.

+The venue is _YHA Bracken Tor_.
+Which is a little out of town.

+Please park at the other one, down the hill from the venue if you're able to walk 20minutes.
+If you're arriving Friday night, come to the venue and we'll move cars to the other car park at some point.

-YHA Okehampton, Klondyke Rd, Okehampton, EX20 1EW
+* __Parking:__ YHA Okehampton, Klondyke Rd, Okehampton, EX20 1EW

-# Venue - for taxi's or later arrivers:
-Bracken Tor, Saxongate, Okehampton, EX20 1QW
+* __Venue:__ Bracken Tor, Saxongate, Okehampton, EX20 1QW

 [//]: # (Google API Key:  AIzaSyAb8qKD_uFHE3Nr3mGOgFpE9gx0Lid8W4A)